 Introduction

 Cloud computing refers to delivering various computing services—such as servers, storage, databases, networking, software, and analytics—over the internet, or “the cloud.”
-Instead of owning and maintaining physical data centers and servers, businesses can rent access to these resources from a cloud service provider.
+Businesses can rent access to servers and data centers from a cloud service provider rather than purchasing and managing these assets themselves.

 One of the key benefits of cloud computing is that it allows organizations to avoid the upfront costs and complexities of owning and operating IT infrastructure.
 Instead, they pay for what they use on a pay-as-you-go basis, which provides flexibility and scalability.